-

 To establish an infringement, does there need to have been an effect on the market?

-Cartel conduct can be considered a violation of Chapter I of the Competition Act regardless of whether it was actually implemented or had any effect on the market.
-To establish an infringement, it is sufficient to show that the agreements or practices were intended to have an anti-competitive effect.
+Cartel conduct may infringe Chapter I of the Competition Act irrespective of whether it was actually implemented or had any effect on the market.
+To establish an infringement, it is sufficient to show that the conduct had the object of restricting competition, and either may affect trade or is likely to have an immediate, substantial and foreseeable effect on trade.

-Under the Enterprise Act, individuals who agree to engage in cartel activities can face criminal prosecution, even if the activities were never implemented.
+Similarly, under the EA02, individuals who agree to engage in cartel activities can face criminal prosecution, even if the activities were never implemented.

 -